tjchapman/one-rep-max/README.md

 # One Rep Max Calculator - CLI Tool

-- Uses the Brzycki formula to create a 1rm using weight and reps
+- Uses the Brzycki formula to calculate your one rep max using weight and reps of a recent personal best

 ## To run: